Time Zones in Senegal

 how many time zones does Senegal have?

-Senegal has one time zone.
-The entire country uses Africa/Dakar (UTC+0), so there is no time difference between Dakar and other major cities such as Pikine, Touba, Thiès, Saint-Louis, Kaolack, and Ziguinchor.
+Senegal has one time zone for the entire country.
+It uses Africa/Dakar, so cities such as Dakar, Pikine, Touba, Thiès, Saint-Louis, Kaolack, Ziguinchor, and Tambacounda all share the same local time.

 does Senegal use daylight saving time?

 No, Senegal does not use daylight saving time.
-The country remains on UTC+0 all year, and clocks do not change seasonally.
+The country stays on UTC+0 all year, and clocks do not change in spring or autumn.

 Senegal uses the XOF (Franc).
-This is the currency relevant for everyday spending, hotel payments, local transport, and business transactions inside the country.
+This is the currency travelers and businesses use for everyday payments, including transport, accommodation, food, and local services.

 The international dialing code for Senegal is +221.
 You use this code before the local number when calling Senegal from another country.